SangDooNam/python_basic_70/README.md

 * The respective values are tuples (numbers of occurrences of the number in the key, ratio of occurrences of the number in the key).

-> For example; the die's record would be looking like this:
+> For example; the dice's record would be looking like this:
 >
 > {'1': (18, 0.14), '2': (28, 0.21), '3': (24, 0.18), '4': (17, 0.13), '5': (29, 0.21), '6': (21, 0.16)}
 >